-Understanding the Different Types of Perceived Risk
+Understanding the Different Types

-- Functional risks - Perceived risks can include the fear and or doubt a consumer has that the product they are buying will fail to perform its intended function.
+- Functional - Perceived risks can include the fear and or doubt a consumer has that the product they are buying will fail to perform its intended function.
 The consumer might be afraid that if they buy a car, the engine or other parts may malfunction.

-- Social risks - This type of risk pertains to a consumer’s social status.
+- Social - This type of risk pertains to a consumer’s social status.
 If a person is of a high or wealthy social class, they want to buy products that their friends would also buy.
-For example, they may decide not to buy a cheap car in fear that their friends would disapprove or that it might impact their social status among their peers.
+For example, they may decide not to buy a cheap car for fear that their friends would disapprove or that it might impact their social status among their peers.

-- Financial risks - Every consumer suffers some extent of financial risk.
+- Financial - Every consumer suffers some extent of financial risk.
 They are afraid that a purchase might strip them of their income sources at that time or in the future.
 For example, buying a car could leave them with little to no money or with loans that will affect their income for the next few months or even years.

-- Physical risks - An item that could cause bodily harm to a person or their family causes perceived risk.
+- Physical - An item that could cause bodily harm to a person or their family causes perceived risk.
 Buying a gun, for instance.
 The gun could accidentally malfunction and cause an accident.
 A book, on the other hand, can rarely cause any physical harm.

-- Time risks - If a product breaks or fails a few days after purchase and needs replacement, this is a time risk.
+- Time - If a product breaks or fails a few days after purchase and needs replacement, this is a time risk.
 You’ll need to go back to the store and wait in line to have it replaced or repaired, thus wasting time.

-How a Perceived Risk Is Identified
+How Is It Identified

-- Security/warranty: The period of the warranty will determine how uncertain the buyer will be.
+- Security/Warranty: The period of the warranty will determine how uncertain the buyer will be.
 A warranty makes them more trusting because they know if the product breaks down, they can get a replacement.
 The warrant should cover a long duration to boost the buyer’s confidence in the product.

-- Hidden extra costs: If there are hidden costs to the selling price, there is cause for alarm.
+- Hidden Extra Costs: If there are hidden costs to the selling price, there is cause for alarm.
 These costs could be just a scam to rip a couple more dollars off the buyer.

-- Reputation/brand name: When purchasing a product like a car, one wants to get the best available product.
+- Reputation/Brand Name: When purchasing a product like a car, one wants to get the best available product.
 He or she can ask around or conduct research on the particular car he or she wants before deciding on which manufacturer to go for.
 This way he or she can identify and cut risk.